 Schools in the United States have seen a rapidly increasing influx of Chinese students.
 In China, this trend corresponds with a growing idealization of the US educational system and dissatisfaction with the Chinese one.
 Yet the US system has also found itself in crisis, and turned to educational methods at the center of the Chinese system in its reforms.
 This course will discuss the respective strengths and weaknesses of the Chinese and the American systems, the crises they are facing, and possible directions of reforms.
 Presentations, weekly writing assignments, and a final paper.
 (Writing-intensive.)
 Prerequisite, a 400 level course.
 Limited to seniors or consent of instructor.
 Maximum enrollment, 20.

 History of Chinese Language.

 Study and analysis of the Chinese language from Ancient Chinese (221BC), Middle Chinese (601AD), Early Mandarin (1324), to Modern Chinese (1919).
 Attention given to the evolution of the sound, grammar, lexicon and character system over the 2,000 years.
 Prerequisite, one 300-level course in Chinese or permission of instructor.
-Limited to seniors.
-All others need consent of instructor.
+Limited to seniors or consent of instructor.

 Advanced Readings in Chinese Literature, History and Philosophy.